Can You Smoke Weed While on Antibiotics?

 • Clindamycin.

 The most common antibiotics people know about are penicillins, like amoxicillin.
-But there are a variety of antibiotic medications that individuals use for a number of bacterial infections.
+However, there are a variety of antibiotic medications that individuals can use to treat a number of bacterial infections.
 The type of antibiotic a doctor prescribes is determined by the kind of bacteria, the severity of the infection, the patient’s kidney and liver function, potential side effects, and other pertinent medical histories like current medications, if you may be pregnant, and if you have had a reaction to an antibiotic in the past.

 What Antibiotics May React with Cannabis?